TT-Mridula/assembly-student-management/README.md

 ## Tools Used
 - Language: x86 Assembly
-- Assembler: MASM / TASM / emu8086
+- Assembler: emu8086
 - Platform: DOS

 ## How to Run
 1. Open the code in emu8086
-2. Compile and run `main.asm`
+2. Compile and run `Student_Result_Management.asm`